-Table 4.8 - Answers (discriminated by glider model) from surveyed glider groups in regard to the commonly faced mission failures -
+Table 4.8 - Answers (discriminated by glider model) from surveyed glider groups in regard to the commonly faced mission failures - a) Areas of interest for European glider missions

 It is also important to note that one third of the surveyed users have experienced problems with biofouling growth (Figure 4.27).
 There are no clear and effective ways to counter act this issue which becomes very relevant in organically rich waters and when the use of lithium batteries enlarge the mission duration beyond the 40 days in water.